AetherModel/Aether/README.md

 /opt/local/lib.
 Sorry.
 Also, the python code provided for visualization uses the netcdf library (netCDF4).

+2. The armadillo include files need to be placed somewhere that can be accessed by the Makefile.

 ## Quick Start:

 These are unix commands, assuming that you have access to a unix/linux